Part 2: Operations and Performance

 |Contribution by portfolio|

-(b) Interest expense and effective yield on foreign loans incorporates foreign exchange revaluations effects.
+- Interest expense and effective yield on foreign loans incorporates foreign exchange revaluation effects.

-(d) Re-measurements refer to unrealised changes in the market valuation of financial assets and liabilities.
+- Re-measurements refer to unrealised gains and losses from changes in the market valuation of financial assets and liabilities.

 Residential mortgage-backed securities

-The Australian residential mortgage-backed securities (RMBS) market provides an important source of funding for smaller mortgage lenders.
+The Australian residential mortgage-backed securities (RMBS) market is acknowledged as a critical source of funding for smaller mortgage lenders.
 The global financial crisis that started in 2007-08 reduced the availability of funding through the Australian RMBS market, which in turn limited mortgage lenders’ access to funding.
 In particular, RMBS margins widened to a point that rendered securitisation uncompetitive as a source of finance for lenders.
 This deterioration occurred despite the high quality of Australian RMBS and the fact that there has never been a credit-related loss on a rated prime Australian RMBS.
-While conditions and investor sentiment improved in the Australian RMBS market through 2008-09 and 2009-10, the market continued to be affected by the fallout from the crisis and constrained lenders’ ability to offer competitive mortgage products.
+While conditions and investor sentiment improved at times, the market continued to be affected by the fallout from the crisis and constrained lenders’ ability to offer competitive mortgage products.

 In view of these developments, the Government decided to invest in Australian RMBS to support competition in lending for housing during the market dislocation.
-In October 2008 the Treasurer directed the AOFM to invest up to $8 billion in eligible RMBS, of which up to $4 billion was to be invested in deals with sponsors that were not ADIs.
-In November 2009 the Treasurer extended the program by directing the AOFM to invest up to a further $8 billion in RMBS, together with $246 million remaining from the initial program.
+In October 2008 the Treasurer directed the AOFM to invest up to $8 billion in eligible RMBS, of which up to $4 billion was to be invested in deals with sponsors that were not ADIs (Authorised Deposit-taking Institutions).
+In November 2009 the Treasurer extended the program by directing the AOFM to invest up to a further $8 billion in RMBS.
 This Direction also extended the objectives of the program to include supporting small business lending, through broadening the potential use of funds raised under the program.

 Achieving the objective